RIT Women in Computing presents

-If you answered yes to any of the above questions, join RIT Women in Computing at WIC Hacks on Saturday, April 26, 2014 at RIT!
+If you answered yes to any of the above questions, join RIT Women in Computing at Newbie Track is on Friday, February 24th.
+WiCHacks on Saturday and Sunday, February 25th and 26th, 2017 at RIT!

-A hackathon is a collaborative programming event in which participants create an app, website, game, or other piece of software over the course of thirteen hours.
+WiCHacks is an all women 24-hour hackathon hosted by Women in Computing at RIT.
+A hackathon is a collaborative programming event in which participants create an app, website, game, or other piece of software over the course of the event.
 Hackathon participants can be female college (including non-RIT) or high school students who are at least 16 years of age.

 This event is open to women of all skill levels: those who haven’t programmed at all, women who have done some programming, and the best women programmers out there.
 It will be a great day to learn, invent, and create the future.
 Don’t have a team in mind?
 No worries -- RIT Women in Computing will be hosting a series of events (including one on the morning of the event) to facilitate team formation.
 All meals (breakfast, lunch, dinner, and snacks) will be provided, and participation is free.

-This is event is free, but all participants must register on Eventbrite.
+This is event is free, but all participants must register here.

 A continental breakfast, lunch, and dinner will be provided, as well as snacks throughout the day.
 The hackathon will be taking place adjacent to Global Village at RIT, so participants will also be able to purchase food from various dining services at RIT.

-Unfortunately, boys are not allowed to participate as hackers during WIC Hacks; however, mentors or judges can be male.
-Please contact firstname.lastname@example.org if you have further questions about male participation.
+Unfortunately, boys are not allowed to participate as hackers during WiCHacks; however, we'd love to have you as a volunteer!
+You can register as a volunteer on the registration page found here.
+Please contact email@example.com if you have further questions about male participation.

 Your laptop and charger.
 Additionally, all attendees are required to bring a valid photo ID for admission (name must match registration).
 Lastly and most importantly, bring your willingness to learn, imagination, and excitment!